awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-informatica.md

    In the preceding example, replace *source\_user* and *target\_user* with the names of your database users\.
 Next, replace *source\_password* and *target\_password* with your passwords\.
 For *source\_address* and *target\_address*, enter the IP addresses of your source and target database servers\.

+   To connect to an Oracle database version 19 and higher, use the Oracle service name in the `AddSource` command\.
+To do so, add the `-connectionType` parameter and set its value to `'basic_service_name'`\.
+Then, add the `-servicename` parameter and set its value to your Oracle service name\.
+For more information about the `AddSource` command, see the [AWS Schema Conversion Tool CLI Reference](https://s3.amazonaws.com/publicsctdownload/AWS+SCT+CLI+Reference.pdf)\.

 1. Create a new AWS SCT mapping rule, which defines the target database engines for each source database schema\.
 For more information, see [Creating mapping rules in AWS SCT](CHAP_Mapping.md)\.

    The following code example creates a mapping rule that includes all source Oracle database schemas and defines PostgreSQL as a migration target\.